black-tul1p/CTF-Writeups/b01lersCTF-21/jail/pyjailgolf1/README.md

 #### Title: PyJailGolf1
 #### Difficulty: Easy

-Description: You have 10 characters to get the flag.
+You have 10 characters to get the flag.
 Have fun!